sgoldenlab/simba/docs/reverse_annotations.md

 ### Step 2

-[Load your SimBA project](https://github.com/sgoldenlab/simba/blob/master/docs/tutorial.md#step-1-load-project-config) and navigate to the tab below.
+[Load your SimBA project](https://github.com/sgoldenlab/simba/blob/master/docs/tutorial.md#step-1-load-project-config) and navigate to the tab `Further imports (data/video/frames)` tab.
+Locate the `Reverse tracking identity button`, similar to the one shown below.

+below.
 Click on `Reverse ID`
 <p align="left">
 <img src=/images/reverseid.PNG />
 </p>

-After clicking the button, it will reverse the tracking identity of the two mice and generate new features (csv).
-Hence, in the *project_folder/csv*, the original .csv will be stored in a new folder with the time stamp.
+Before clicking the button, it may be a good idea to back up your project - reversing tracking data, especially when reversed and reversed back, can quickly cause confusing when you don't remember which data has been reversed and which hasn't.

+Clicking the button will cayse the identy of the animals to become reversed, and new files will be generated in your `project_folder/csv/outlier_corrected_movement_location`, `project_folder/csv/features_extracted`, and `project_folder/csv/targets_inserted` directories.
+The original, non-reversed files, will be but into a back-up subfolder in each of these directories named `Non_reversed` followed by a timestamp - just in case you decided not to back-up and this gives you a chance to access them later - as shown in this image below.

 <p align="center">
 <img src=/images/reversebackend.PNG />